 To get the latest release, we provide a binary package for amd64 architecture on the download page.

-pandoc-citeproc.
-The executables are statically linked and have no dynamic dependencies or dependencies on external data files.
+The executable is statically linked and has no dynamic dependencies or dependencies on external data files.
 Note: because of the static linking, the pandoc binary from this package cannot use lua filters that require external lua modules written in C.